Self Driving Cars

 Read More:

-Waymo is the first company to receive such a permit in the state, which is the result of new local DMV regulations that came into effect in April this year.
+Waymo is the first company to receive such a permit in the state, a result of new local DMV regulations that took effect in April of this year.

-This is the latest step in Waymo's near-decade-long journey to produce fully driverless vehicles for use by the public on open roads.
+This is the latest step in Waymo's nearly decade-long journey to develop fully driverless vehicles for public use on open roads.
 The ultimate goal is to provide an on-demand taxi service, an Uber without the driver.

-Waymo has covered more than 10 million autonomous miles on public roads across 25 cities while developing the vehicles, which are modified Chrysler Pacifica minivans.
+Waymo has driven over 10 million autonomous miles on public roads across 25 cities while developing its vehicles, which are modified Chrysler Pacifica minivans.
 It has also completed almost seven billion simulated miles, teaching the autonomous systems how to react in a wide range of situations.

 Waymo currently offers a taxi service in Phoenix, Arizona, but where a safety driver remains in the autonomous vehicle, ready to take over if the car becomes confused and cannot proceed with its journey.
 The company has also demonstrated fully driverless cars in Phoenix in 2017.